coffee2code/published-by/readme.txt

 == Screenshots ==

 1. A screenshot of the admin post listing showing the added "Published By" column.
-2. A screenshot of the Publish metabox for a published post showing who published the post.
+2. A screenshot of the Publish metabox for a published post showing the current user who published the post.
+3. A screenshot of the Publish metabox for a published post showing another user who published the post.

 == Frequently Asked Questions ==